AlexBocken/bthandler/README.md

 # Pending features

 Here's a growing list of features that are not yet actively worked on but might be nice in the future.
-Currently I'm more concerned with reliability that fulfilling feature requests, but I'm still open to put some on this list.
+Currently I'm more concerned with reliability than fulfilling feature requests, but I'm still open to put some on this list.

 - start scanning for new devices immediately at execution to save time when pairing new devices
 - auto-trust newly paired devices/trust device via dmenu